-- (1) Pruning of trees shall be performed following pruning standards set by ANSI A-300 standards, as provided in Division 5 of this article. - dicot tree if; less than 1/3 of the tree and/or canopy is being removed as defined in Sec.
-110-252 as minor maintenance, and the trimming does not impact the overall shape of the tree; branches being removed are not primary, structural branches and are less than 6 inches in diameter; and the work is done according to ANSI A-300 standards. - (3) A permit is required for the removal of large, structural branches and if the tree is being reduced in size or overall shape and density by more than 1/3 as defined in Sec.
-110-252 as major maintenance.
+- (1) Pruning of trees shall be performed following pruning standards set by ANSI A-300 standards, as provided in division 5 of this article. - (2) A permit is not required for the trimming of a dicot tree if: less than 1/3 of the tree and/or canopy is being removed as defined in section 110-252 as minor maintenance, and the trimming does not impact the overall shape of the tree; branches being removed are not primary, structural branches and are less than 6 inches in diameter; and the work is done according to ANSI A-300 standards. - (3) A permit is required for the removal of large, structural branches and if the tree is being reduced in size or overall shape and density by more than 1/3 as defined in section 110-252 as major maintenance.